zaida04/g.js-self/README.md

 ## About

-`guildedjs` is a library for Guilded.gg.
-This was created due to the lack of a library written in TS for the guilded api.
+This repo serves as a monorepo that houses several packages, mainly the `@guildedjs/guilded.js` package, which is a library for the Guilded API.
 Inspired heavily by [discord.js](https://github.com/discordjs/discord.js)

 <!--EMD OF ABOUT THE PROJECT>